%1$s

 Coocking oil

-Supermarkets today, are flooded with a variety of cooking oils.
-All oils have different characteristics, such as nutritional properties, smoking point, and culinary uses.
-Based on these factors, oils are marketed also as healthy, and we are encouraged to use them more.
+Supermarkets today are flooded with a variety of cooking oils, each with different characteristics, such as nutritional properties, smoking point, and culinary uses.
+Based on these factors, oils are marketed as healthy, and encouraged to use them more.
+But is there any such product as the healthiest or best cooking oil so far?
+Ofcourse, one would be the healthiest based on how we consume it.
+So before that, let’s get into the basics of why oil is used in cooking and the facts behind it.

 How to choose the best oil for cooking?

-The smoke point is also referred to as the burning point.
-It is the temperature at which the oil starts to produce visible smoke.
-While selecting the best oil for cooking, keep in mind to choose one that is stable at high temperatures and that does not oxidize easily.
-The more refined the oil, the higher is the smoking point.
+The best possible way to choose healthy oils is by calculating the smoke point , or burning point, the temperature at which the oil starts to produce visible smoke.
+Therefore, it’s crucial to select an oil for cooking that is stable at high temperatures and does not oxidize easily.
+Generally, the more refined the oil, the higher its smoking point.

 1. Use the adequate amount of fat (oil) possible to prepare your foods.